Kaszaq/miro-chart-importer/README.md

 There are some ideas for features, some known issues, some features actually require updates on Miro side.

 #### Features
-* better error handling.
-The idea is to popup a modal with info what went wrong so that user could adjust the data he is pasting.
-Currently only the progress bar will turn red for a second.
 * zoom to graph once the graph is created
 * implement installation of this widget from within a Miro - for instance when one user install it for the team, others cannot use it even though they will see the buttons.
 Currently it is required for everyone to install it via link available above.
-* graphs of nodes and links between them.
+* graphs of nodes chart with links between them.
 Good to draw dependencies between systems or any other linked graphs.
 This was actually the initial idea but is not yet added.
 * family tree
 * pie chart based on triangles.
 However the value of this might be low as user could as easily create such graph in Google spreadsheet and copy paste it into Miro.

 #### Issues
 * progress bar for not yet fully known reason doesn't update as expected.
 This has to do something most likely with async/sync calls.
+This might very likely get removed as is causing more issues and Miro notifications could be used instead.
 * the pictures of Gantt and org chart in menu could be more aligned with Miro UX
-* there should be a restriction on how many years the gantt will draw.
-It will be to 5 years, currently this will most likely break if someone pastes data with 1000 years

 #### Tech debt
 * mixed technologies, ie. sometimes pur js, sometimes jquery